Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 <br />
 </MacWindow>

 We will create a password of at least **`10`** characters in length.
 You can use whatever characters you desire.
-However, caution should be excerpted when attempting to use of `section sign` characters as **nodectl** may not work properly with them.
+However, caution should be exercised when attempting to use of `section sign` characters as **nodectl** may not work properly with them.

+When creating your passphrase, avoid use of:
+ - periods
+ - double `//`
+ - section signs
+ - double quotes
+ - single quotes

 :::note Important
 You will **not** see any characters while you enter and confirm the password.
 This is a feature of the operating system done for security reasons.